berensp/berensp.github.io/about.md

 title: About
 permalink: /about/
 ---
-My name is Paul Berens and I live in San Francisco, but hail from <i>L'Étoile du Nord</i>.
+My name is Paul Berens and I live in San Francisco, but hail from L'Étoile du Nord.

 Presently (software) product marketing at <a href="https://varian.com/" target="_blank">Varian</a>.
 Previous gigs at HP and Deloitte Consulting.